 Things To Remember When Starting To Exercise After Pregnancy

-While it’s exciting when you get the all clear to return to exercise and you’re probably super keen to get your ‘prepregnancy body’ back, there are a few things you need to remember during this time.
+While it’s exciting when you get the all clear to return to exercise and you’re probably super keen to get your ‘pre-pregnancy body’ back (not that your body has actually gone anywhere, it’s just changed), there are a few things you need to remember during this time.

 Be Kind To Yourself

 One of the biggest difficulties I faced post-pregnancy was that I felt like I didn’t even recognise my body anymore.

 Things were bigger, softer, lumpier, leakier and more stretched than before.
 I didn’t look like myself and I didn’t feel like myself.

 It would have been easy to slip into a really negative mindset.